-Rao, A, Newton, P, DiGiacomo, M, Hickman, L, Hwang, C & Davidson, P 2018, 'Optimal gender specific strategies for the secondary prevention of cardiovascular disease in women: a systematic review', Journal of Cardiopulmonary Rehabilitation and Prevention, vol. 38, no. 5, pp. 279-285.View/Download from: UTS OPUS or Publisher's site
+Rao, A, Newton, P, DiGiacomo, M, Hickman, L, Hwang, C & Davidson, P 2018, 'Optimal gender specific strategies for the secondary prevention of cardiovascular disease in women: a systematic review', Journal of Cardiopulmonary Rehabilitation and Prevention, vol. 38, no. 5, pp. 279-285.View/Download from: Publisher's site

-Rao, A, Hickman, LD, Phillips, JL & Sibbritt, D 2016, 'Prevalence and characteristics of Australian women who use prayer or spiritual healing: A nationally representative cross-sectional study', COMPLEMENTARY THERAPIES IN MEDICINE, vol. 27, pp. 35-42.View/Download from: UTS OPUS or Publisher's site
+Rao, A, Hickman, LD, Phillips, JL & Sibbritt, D 2016, 'Prevalence and characteristics of Australian women who use prayer or spiritual healing: A nationally representative cross-sectional study', COMPLEMENTARY THERAPIES IN MEDICINE, vol. 27, pp. 35-42.View/Download from: Publisher's site

 Rao, A, Hickman, LD, Sibbritt, D, Newton, PJ & Phillips, JL 2016, 'Is energy healing an effective non-pharmacological therapy for improving symptom management of chronic illnesses?
-A systematic review', COMPLEMENTARY THERAPIES IN CLINICAL PRACTICE, vol. 25, pp. 26-41.View/Download from: UTS OPUS or Publisher's site
+A systematic review', COMPLEMENTARY THERAPIES IN CLINICAL PRACTICE, vol. 25, pp. 26-41.View/Download from: Publisher's site